 Show/hide contentOpenClose All

-Prospective students applying for DES funding should complete the Circular for the Graduate Diploma Inclusive & Special Education please check DES website to download circular for 2018.
+Prospective students applying for DES funding must download the 2019 circular and application form for the Graduate Diploma Inclusive & Special Education (0004/2019) from the DES website.

-The closing date for applications for DES funded places on the Graduate Diploma Inclusive & Special Education is Friday March 2nd, as stipulated in the DES circular.
+The closing date for applications for DES funded places on the Graduate Diploma Inclusive & Special Education is 5pm on Monday, March 4th, as stipulated in the DES circular.
 Applicants must complete the form and send a hard copy (no faxes/scanned copies etc) addressed to Sarah Walshe, School of Education, Room 0.06, Roebuck Offices, UCD, Dublin 4.
-Please note that applications are processed by date of application (ie those after the closing date are put on a list), so it's best that that applicants submit the form as soon as possible.

 Please note that this programme was previously known as the Grad Dip SEN.